-|Good With Children:||Ok.|
+|Good With Children:||No.|

 This is a small but muscular and well developed chicken.
 Their body is upright and their legs should be clean of feathers.
-As Ayam Cemani are a gamebird their feathers should be tightly packed.
+As Ayam Cemanis are a gamebird their feathers should be tightly packed.
 In the sunlight these black feathers show a beautiful green and purple iridescence.

 Size and Weight

-Overall she is a quiet bird yet busy chicken that is best kept in a flock of her own kind.
+Overall she is a quiet yet busy chicken that is best kept in a flock of her own kind.

 Whilst they are very easy to handle you should not expect them to act as a lap chicken.
 They do not care to be lap chickens but will tolerate being picked up and held for short periods of time.

+This chicken is a cyclical egg layer.
 This means they will lay 20-30 eggs then go off lay for an extended period of time.
 It can be anywhere from 3-6 months before they start the cycle again.

 |Eggs Per Week:||1-2 Eggs.|

-Throughout most of the year you can give this breed a 16% layer feed
+Throughout most of the year you can give this breed a 16% layer feed.